tiagomhrd/mnl/README.md

 - 2D: $m_1=x$, $m_2=y$, $m_3=x^2$, $m_4=xy$, $m_5=y^2$, etc.
 - 3D: $m_1=x$, $m_2=y$, $m_3=z$, etc.

+In the examples, the macro `REQUIRE(statement);` is used to assert a statement.

+All of the examples below are included inside the `Tests.cpp` file.

 ### Using the code in mnl.hpp

 The design consists of classes templated for the number of variables $d$, containing static functions providing the functionality.